ingadhoc/rancher-catalog/README.md

 * An automated nginx proxy that picks-up new Odoo web and chat ports.
 * An automated postfix incoming mail proxy for Odoo that supports on stack install relayhost configuration.
 * An Aeroo reporting engine container for Odoo PDF reports.
+* An automated DNS agent for Google Cloud DNS.
+This agent creates A records for new Odoo instances.

 ## AdHoc Simple Odoo Stack